Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ### Radiation enhancements

 - Radiation now has owner by default, so any rad-kills will be scored.
+This behaviour can be reverted by a corresponding tag.
   - `AffectsAllies`, `AffectsOwner` and `AffectsEnemies` on `RadSiteWarhead` are respected.
   - Currently the rad maker doesn't gain experience from kills, this may change in future.
+- Radiation is now able to deal damage to Buildings.
+To enable set `RadApplicationDelay.Building` value more than 0.

 In `rulesmd.ini`:
 ```ini